pirl/pirl-docs/content/PirlCloud/masternodes/Content Masternodes/Setup Pirl Masternode Using Nautilus Wallet and OneClick (Recommended)/_index.en.md

 you go back to your Nautilus wallet and add the masternode contract address in the “contracts” tab.
 With the masternode contract address in place, you execute the node registration function.
-At this point  you can utilize the Poseidon 1 click functionality which will automatically setup your server and keep it updated.
+At this point  you can utilize the Poseidon one-click functionality which will automatically setup your server and keep it updated.

 This guide uses the one-click-masternode setup feature.
-This Poseidon feature automatically configures your CentOS7 linux server to be a Pirl Masternode.
+This Poseidon feature automatically configures your CentOS 7 linux server to be a Pirl Masternode.
 Updates will be applied automatically.
 All you have to do is monitor your server to ensure it stays operational.
 This is as simple as rebooting the server, should it go offline.